-Azure Storage: For archiving vast amounts of telemetry for a small price
+- Azure Storage: For archiving vast amounts of telemetry for a small price.

-In fact, Azure's industry leading 99.99% availability service level agreement (SLA), powered by a global network of Microsoft-managed datacenters, helps keep your app running 24/7.
-The Azure platform fully manages every database and guarantees no data loss and high percentage of data availability.
-Azure automatically handles patching, backups, replication, failure detection, underlying potential hardware, software or network failures, deploying bug fixes, failovers, database upgrades and other maintenance tasks.
+In fact, the service level agreement (SLA) of Azure, powered by a global network of Microsoft-managed datacenters, helps keep your app running 24/7.
+The Azure platform fully manages every database, and it guarantees no data loss and a high percentage of data availability.
+Azure automatically handles patching, backups, replication, failure detection, underlying potential hardware, software or network failures, deploying bug fixes, failovers, database upgrades, and other maintenance tasks.
 Standard availability is achieved by a separation of compute and storage layers.
-Premium availability is achieved by integrating compute and storage on a single node for performance and then implementing technology similar to Always On Availability Groups under the covers.
+Premium availability is achieved by integrating compute and storage on a single node for performance, and then implementing technology similar to Always On Availability Groups.
 For a full discussion of the high availability capabilities of Azure SQL Database, see SQL Database availability.

-SQL Database automatically performs full, differential, and transaction log backups of Azure SQL databases to enable you to restore to any point in time.
-For single databases and pooled databases, you can configure SQL Database to store full database backups to Azure storage for long-term backup retention.
+SQL Database automatically performs full, differential, and transaction log backups of SQL databases to enable you to restore to any point in time.
+For single databases and pooled databases, you can configure SQL Database to store full database backups to Azure Storage for long-term backup retention.
 For managed instances, you can also perform copy-only backups for long-term backup retention.

-All SQL Database deployment options support recovery to any point in time within the automatic backup retention period for any Azure SQL database.
+All SQL Database deployment options support recovery to any point in time within the automatic backup retention period for any SQL database.

 Automatic performance monitoring and tuning

 SQL Database provides detailed insight into the queries that you need to monitor.
 SQL Database learns about your database patterns, and enables you to adapt your database schema to your workload.
 SQL Database provides performance tuning recommendations, where you can review tuning actions and apply them.